carlosschults/my-blog-source/_posts/2017-08-08-unit-testing-for-beginners-part2.md

 <script src="https://gist.github.com/carlosschults/3f42e324b10ceb42b360382686d314de.js"></script>

-I think the class is simple enough to not require aditional explanation.
+I think the class is simple enough to not require additional explanation.
 Now, it's time to create our test class.
 Add a new class called `EmployeeTest` to the **ApplicationTest** project.

 > This is another naming convention I like to use: to name the test class after the production class, adding the word *Test* at the end.